Universality for the directed configuration model: metric space convergence of the strongly connected components at

 \section{Convergence of the SCCs under rescaling}

-In this section, we will use the convergence of the out-forest that we obtained in Section \ref{sec.convoutforest} to show that the SCCs ordered by decreasing length converge under rescaling in the $d_{\vec{\cG}}$-product topology.
-The structure of the argument is as follows.
+In this section, we will use the convergence of the out-forest that we obtained in Section \ref{sec.convoutforest} to show that the SCCs ordered by decreasing number of edges converge under rescaling in the $d_{\vec{\cG}}$-product topology.